 As San Diego is located within the United States, there are no U.S. State Department travel advisories in effect.
 However, local resources provide helpful safety information.

-The California State Assembly also provides safety updates and resources regarding any emerging issues like wildfires, natural disasters or civil unrest that could potentially impact travel to the San Diego region.
+The California State Assembly provides safety updates and resources regarding issues like emerging wildfires, natural disasters, or civil unrest that could potentially impact travel to the San Diego region.

-From a health standpoint, the Centers for Disease Control (CDC) suggests routine vaccinations for travel within the United States but has no current travel health notices in effect for San Diego specifically.
+From a health standpoint, the Centers for Disease Control (CDC) suggests routine vaccinations for travel within the United States.
+There are no current travel health notices in effect for San Diego specifically.

 Is San Diego Safe For Tourists?